-- For initial stage extinction, carbon dioxide or dry chemical powder. - When a fire extends, extinguished by a large amount of water spray. - Water is drained off to the drum, container etc. that have not ignited, and it tries to prevent fire spreading, overheating, and explosion of containers. - After the fire is extinguished, neutralize the spilled material with decontaminant.
+- For initial stage extinction, carbon dioxide or dry chemical powder. - When a fire extends, extinguished by a large amount of water spray. - Water is sprayed on to the drum, container etc. that have not ignited, to prevent fire spreading, overheating, and explosion of containers. - After the fire is extinguished, neutralize the spilled material with decontaminant.